 A table breaking down multiple success factors amount competition is located in Appendix B.

 Much of these ratings were arrived upon by reading customer ratings on Yelp (2017) and their feelings about the product.
-For manufacturing, businesses that sold also sold by the pint, gallon, or sold additional options (i.e. ice cream cakes) were given a higher rating than those that just sold the basics.
+For manufacturing, businesses that sold by the pint, gallon, or sold additional options (i.e. ice cream cakes) were given a higher rating than those that just sold the basics.
 This was also applied to new product innovation as there is not much differentiation in the market among the businesses from the consumer’s eye.
 All the businesses have websites, take credit cards, and utilize a Facebook account apart from Cookie Connection and All American Ice Cream.
 Many of these businesses are franchises of larger national corporations and their pages are monitored and run by the corporation and not the local stores.
-Virtually all of these companies are local franchises or small businesses and thus their financials were not available so an educated guess was used.
+Virtually all these companies are local franchises or small businesses and thus their financials were not available so an educated guess was used.

 The closest companies to the proposed gelataria on the assessment are Cold Stone Creamery and Sweet Cream.
 Sweet Cream’s downside is that it is not open on the weekends or for full evening business hours like most competitors.
 Both companies have a strong emphasis on fresh ice cream with both making their ice cream on premises (Cold Stone Creamery, 2017; Sweet Cream, n.d.).
 In order to compete with them, marketing must focus on making the product on site, focusing on local and fresh ingredients whenever possible, and having regular business hours.
 Sweet Cream especially had a strong rating from consumers regarding customer service, so focusing on making sure consumers walk away happy with the service they receive is paramount.
 Continuing to try new flavors is also important to keep customers interested, so a base set of flavors with several rotating options may be the way to go.